lar-mo/registration-rbac/README.md

 ```
 This view displays the Inactive membership page which is used for customer service purposes.

-It is shown when a user with an inactive membership of any level tries to access and Plus or Premium page.
+It is shown when a user with an inactive membership of any level tries to access and Plus or Premium page. [^1]

-<i>Page in-progress</i>

 ### Account Error ###